streptomyces/advancedR/README.md

 ### Do the following yourself ###
 #################################

-# The sheet named "expression" in the file file.xlsx
+# The sheet named "expression" in the file data/file.xlsx
 # contains the columns named "gene", "control" and
 # "treatment".